Quansight-Labs/ndindex/docs/slices.md

 #### Wrong Ways of Thinking about Half-open Semantics

-A note with half-open semantics. **The proper rule to remember for slices is "the end is not included".**
+**The proper rule to remember for half-open semantics is "the end is not included".**

 There are several alternative ways that one might think of slice semantics, but they are all wrong in subtle ways.
 To be sure, for each of these, one